National Archive of Criminal Justice Data

 This dataset is maintained and distributed by the National Archive of Criminal Justice Data (NACJD), the criminal justice archive within ICPSR.
 NACJD is primarily sponsored by three agencies within the U.S. Department of Justice: the Bureau of Justice Statistics, the National Institute of Justice, and the Office of Juvenile Justice and Delinquency Prevention.

-Principal Investigator(s): Britt, Chester L. III; Gottfredson, Michael R.; Goldkamp, John
+Principal Investigator(s): Britt, Chester L.; Gottfredson, Michael R.; Goldkamp, John

 The purpose of this data collection was to examine the relationship between drug use and pretrial misconduct in Pima and Maricopa counties in Arizona.
 Data assess the effectiveness of Arizona pretrial services, which were designed to monitor those defendants who tested positive for selected drugs.
 The collection includes variables for drugs such as marijuana and cocaine, previous criminal history, results of urinalysis testing, pretrial misconduct, and drug monitoring.
 Demographic information includes defendant's sex, ethnicity, age, marital status, employment, and last grade completed.

 One or more data files in this study are set up in a non-standard format, such as card image format.
 Users may need help converting these files before they can be used for analysis.